minnie-lin/World-Simulator/docs/3d_scene/3d_scene_23-24.md

     author={Hong-Xing Yu and Haoyi Duan and Charles Herrmann and William T. Freeman and Jiajun Wu}, journal={arXiv:2406.09394},
     year={2024}
 }

+@article{huang2024midi,
+  title={MIDI: Multi-Instance Diffusion for Single Image to 3D Scene Generation}, author={Huang, Zehuan and Guo, Yuanchen and An, Xingqiao and Yang, Yunhan and Li, Yangguang and Zou, Zixin and Liang, Ding and Liu, Xihui and Cao, Yanpei and Sheng, Lu}, journal={arXiv preprint arXiv:2412.03558}, year={2024}
+}
 ```
 </details>